shakyevan444/ArcaneOS-API/readme.md

-# ArcOS Backend Server
+# ArcaneOS Backend Server

 ## About

-this is the backend server which powers user and session management, filesystem and messaging (and prob more later) for [ArcOS' frontend](https://github.com/IzK-ArcOS/ArcOS-Frontend)
+this is the backend server which powers user and session management, filesystem and messaging (and prob more later) for [ArcaneOS' frontend](https://github.com/shakyevan444/ArcaneOS)

 ## Getting Started
 Before you continue, make sure you install the system prerequisites: